The Missing Link Mountain Bike Project

 The City of Hobart is working on a new mountain bike project to expand the range of riding experiences in the foothills of kunanyi / Mt Wellington.

-Stage one is called ‘The Missing Link’ and will include three new tracks built to international mountain biking standards – the “drops”, “connector” and “rivulet crossing”.
-Refer to Missing Link Map 2018(PDF, 5MB)
+Stage one is called ‘The Missing Link’ and will include three new tracks built to international mountain biking standards – The Drops, a yet-to-be-named connector track and a rivulet crossing.

 - The yet-to-be named connector track will be a mountain biking only, dual direction track from near Bracken Lane to Rivulet Fire Trail.